czhangy/aa191a-inequality/README.md

 - Google Forms
   - We used Google Forms due to its simple to use interface and powerful connection to Google Sheets.
   - Within Google Sheets, we have a script that calculates coordinated based on the location sent on the survey.
 This gives us our point for mapping.
-  - We used Papaparse and conditional statements within Javascript to manage our responses and include them in the map.
+  - We used PapaParse and conditional statements within Javascript to manage our responses and include them in the map.
 - VSCode
   - We used VSCode as our code editor, specifically the live server feature that allows us to see our changes live.
  - Github
    - We used GitHub as our Version Control System, allowing concurrent working on features through branching and pull requests.

+### How others can use it in the future

+- Students
+  - Students can use this application to be more aware of others' experiences and what resources helped them in their journeys
+- Educators
+  - Educators can understand what aspects of their support are valued most